V-O-I-D-1080/Stoneytosh/README.md

 ## FAQ

+### What iGPUs does this kext support?

+It supports Kaveri, Kabini, Mullins, Carrizo and Stoney based iGPUs, aka, GCN 2 and GCN 3.

 ### Can I have an AMD dGPU installed on the system?

 Since the kext isn't functioning yet: None, but in the future, due to how we only use the kexts for GCN 1 through 4, you can install a Vega or Navi card